Affordable Utilities in the Cincinnati Region

-- General Service – Duke Energy will procure the natural gas commodity and deliver this to your facility.
+- General Service – They will procure the natural gas commodity and deliver this to your facility.

-- Market Commodity, Firm Transportation – Customers of Duke Energy may procure the natural gas commodity in our very competitive natural gas market.
+- Market Commodity, Firm Transportation – Customers may procure the natural gas commodity in our very competitive natural gas market.
 Duke Energy will deliver this gas to your facility.

-- Market Commodity, Interruptible Transportation – Large customers who are able to curtail their consumption of natural gas may take advantage of Duke Energy’s interruptible program, while purchasing natural gas in our competitive market.
-Customers can specify the amount of firm versus interruptible demand, and receive a discount for allowing Duke Energy call for curtailment during periods of supply or delivery constraints.
+- Market Commodity, Interruptible Transportation – Large customers who are able to curtail their consumption of natural gas may take advantage of Duke Energy’s interruptible program.

 The region’s unique three-state footprint — Southwest Ohio, Northern Kentucky, and Southeast Indiana — offers some of the most competitive electricity prices in the country.
 And in Ohio, customers can shop for their energy supply in our very competitive electric energy market.